 In the Netherlands, for example, there was a rising search interest for ‘webcam Scheveningen’ ('webcam scheveningen'), which is a popular beach in the country, as people were looking for different ways to connect to the outside world.
 And in Spain consumers increasingly searched for ‘escape room online’ ('escape room online').

-Adapting to new ways of learning, consuming entertainment, and staying fit indoors
+Adapting to new ways of learning and staying fit indoors

 In Turkey there has been an increasing search interest for ‘distance education’ (‘uzaktan eğitim’) and in Saudi Arabia, the U.K., and the United Arab Emirates there was an increase in searches for ‘lion, tiger, and panda 3D view’ ('lion, tiger, and panda 3d view') as people use Google to view different animals in 3D.
-In Poland there was a rising search interest for ‘theatre plays online’ (‘spektakle online’).
 And people are continuously looking to stay fit in their own home as there has been an increased search interest for ‘table tennis table’ ('table tennis table') and ‘basketball hoop’ ('basketball hoop') in the U.K. and increased searches on YouTube for ‘daily sport class’ ('tägliche sportstunde') in Germany.

 Upgrading technology in style